jknightlab/eqtl-intro/exercises/questions/covar_eqtl.md

     ii.
 Create the same plot of effect size estimates as before for this extended model.
 How do they compare?
     iii.
-Repeat the above analysis with all covariates included in the model.
+Repeat the above analysis with all covariates included in the model. iv.
+Create a plot of gene expression by genotype illustrating the effect.